Welcome to Montréal’s mighty Mount Royal

 Today it shines bright at 103-feet high, illuminated with LEDs — it’s usually white but sometimes dressed in different colours for special occasions.

 The George-Étienne-Cartier Monument at the base of Mount Royal Park on Parc Avenue is another great spot to visit: the tallest monument in the city, it was erected in 1919 and is made of bronze and granite.
-Sculpted by George William Hill, it features 18 figures, including George-Étienne Cartier and representatives of Canada’s provinces, all topped by a winged Goddess of Liberty.
+Sculpted by George William Hill, it features 18 figures, including political figure George-Étienne Cartier and representatives of Canada’s provinces, all topped by a winged Goddess of Liberty.

 Near Beaver Lake, the open-air International Sculpture Symposium, erected in 1964, boasts works by Armand Vaillancourt, Pierre Szekely and Shirley Witebsky.
 They’re easily accessible — and fun to climb on, too.

-Parents will also want to make time for the vast play park that sits west of Beaver Lake, just behind the small-but-attractive water fall (another fave with the kids).
+Parents will also want to make time for the vast play park that sits west of Beaver Lake, just behind the small-but-attractive waterfall (another fave with the kids).

 Isa Tousignant

-Isa Tousignant is a Montréal-based editor and storyteller with a curiosity that runs deeper than most.
+Isa Tousignant is an editor and storyteller with a curiosity that runs deeper than most.
 She has chatted life philosophies with celebrity chefs, gemologists, arena rockers and furries.
-All were transformative.
+(All were transformative.)
+Her favourite things include discovering new flavours and celebrating the creativity that defines her hometown, Montréal.